WPManageNinja/paymattic-docs/docs/form-editor/how-to-create-pdf-feed-for-form-submissions.md

 title: "How to Create PDF Feed for Form Submissions?"
 category: "Form Editor"
 ---

+# How to Create PDF Feed for Form Submissions?

 [Paymattic](https://paymattic.com/) allows you to generate a PDF feed for your form submission i.e., users will get a PDF file in their email after their form submission.
 This article will guide you on how to create a PDF Feed in Paymattic.

 ## Install and Activate PDF Feed